 The Faculty Ombuds Office at Southern Oregon University is a resource for faculty who are encountering work/life challenges and issues in the work environment.

 Faculty Ombuds are an informal, impartial, independent, neutral and confidential resource that faculty can voluntarily seek out to discuss a campus-related matter.
 The Office provides timely, off-the-record, respectful, non-judgmental, and objective conversations regarding academic or administrative questions, concerns, and/or conflicts.
+The Office also provides for informal mediation between parties.

 Reasons to contact the Faculty Ombuds Office include workload distribution problems, promotion and or tenure issues, personality conflicts, salary concerns, student-faculty relations, communication challenges, and problem resolution.
 The Faculty Ombuds Office is an excellent resource if you are in need of a sounding board or if you simply are not sure where to turn for help.